fgnass/classname-variants/README.md

 Stitches-like [variant API](https://stitches.dev/docs/variants) for plain class names.

-The library is framework agnostic and can be used with any kind of CSS flavor.
+The library is framework-agnostic and can be used with any kind of CSS flavor.

 It is especially useful though if used with [Tailwind](https://tailwindcss.com/) or [CSS Modules](https://github.com/css-modules/css-modules) in combination with React, as it provides some [dedicated helpers](#React) and even allows for a _styled-components_ like API, but with [class names instead of styles](#bonus-styled-components-but-with-class-names-)!